terminusdb-labs/tdb-cli/README.md

 The installed binary will be a symlink into the repository directory.
 This also means that code changes in this directory are immediately available in the installed CLI tool after build.

+After installation, you can run `tdb-cli setup` to start an interactive setup tool to create your confiugration.

 ## Argument interpretation
 Most of the commands in this tool operate on databases, branches and more generically, resources.
 The way these are specified are uniform